antischematic/angular-composition-api/docs/docs/views.md

 ## Attributes

 To get static attributes during component creation, use the `attribute` selector.
 This is useful when casting boolean attributes, for example.
-The second argument is a function used to casting the attribute value to another type.
+The second argument is a function used to cast the attribute value to another type.

 ```ts title="Example: Boolean attributes"
 import { Component } from "@angular/core"